 During the wig making process about two to three inches of hair length is lost, which leaves only twelve inches (about jaw length) for use.
 Most of the Indian female patients who receive hairpieces from Hair Aid require long hair wigs.
 Though other organisations accept hair from 8 inches we do not make wigs with short hair.

 Can I donate hair if it is shorter than 15 inches and below?

 We would also welcome and accept shorter lengths of hair.
 We are only able to use shorter lengths to make short hair ladies wigs.
 Shorter lengths are more difficult to process therefore extra time and effort is needed to put them to use for our wearers.
 They are mostly used when refurbishments are required.
 We are unable to use hair lengths that are shorter than 15 inches but we would be grateful for these lengths if available as they will also help those who require our type of hairpiece.
 People who do not have the required hair length presently, can keep growing it until you have minimum required hair length to donate.

 Which type of hair is suitable for hair donation?

-Each wig is custom made for each specific person, in an effort to enable them to regain their former appearance.
-The wig is designed according to the exact size and shape of the person’s head, using hair that is as similar as possible to the child’s original hair.
+Each wig is custom made for each specific person, in an effort to enable them to regain their original appearance.
+The wig is designed according to the exact size and shape of the person’s head, using hair that is as similar as possible to the original hair.
 Someone whose hair was short and curly will need a short, curly wig.
 Someone who had long, straight hair will need a long, straight hair wig.
 Therefore, we need as many different types of hair as possible.